Self-Supervised Learning for Glass Composition Screening: Introduction

-Currently, the development of new multicomponent glasses with desired Tg is based primarily on empirical methods and the “Edison style” trial and error approach, which are both time-consuming and costly~\cite{Ellison:2003:NM,Liu:2019:JNCS,Lu:2023:JACS}.
+Currently, the development of new multicomponent glasses with desired T$_g$ is based primarily on empirical methods and the “Edison style” trial and error approach, which are both time-consuming and costly~\cite{Ellison:2003:NM,Liu:2019:JNCS,Lu:2023:JACS}.
 This challenge is particularly pronounced for oxide glasses, which can be composed of over half of the elements in the periodic table.
 Consequently, the number of possible compositional combinations far exceeds the capacity of any laboratory to prepare and test them all~\cite{Cassar:2021:CI,Liu:2024:MTC}.
 Traditional materials prediction methods, such as density functional theory~\cite{Yash:1991:PR,Mandal:2014:NC,Jain:2016:NRM}, molecular dynamics simulations~\cite{Du:2010:JACS,chri:2021：PRM,Tilocca:2011:JMC}, topological constraint theory~\cite{Langer:2014:RPIP,Gin:2020:npjMD,Smed:2010:PRL}, and ab initio methods~\cite{Gaillac:2020:CM,Christie:2014:B}, are generally limited to simple material systems and struggle to handle the complexity of multi-component glass systems~\cite{Alcobaça:2020:Acta}.
-Machine learning, recognized as a leading research area for the 2024 Nobel Prize in Physics, has demonstrated immense potential in addressing large-scale and complex material systems~\cite{Yang:2024:Acta, Liu:2023:Acta, Wu:2023:Acta,Wu:2024:AM,Carvalho:2024:AMI}, making it an effective approach for developing glasses with specific properties~\cite{Li:2024:npj,Wu:2023:AM}.
-In the past few years, machine learning has found applications in predicting the glass transition temperature (Tg)~\cite{Wu:2022:Acta}, glass structures~\cite{Bødker:2022:npj}, glass hardness~\cite{Garg:2023:JACS}, and the coefficient of thermal expansion (CTE) of glass~\cite{Mastelini:2022:Acta}.
+Machine learning, recognized as a leading research area for the 2024 Nobel Prize in Physics, has demonstrated immense potential in addressing large-scale and complex material systems~\cite{fan:2022:am, Yang:2024:Acta, Liu:2023:Acta, Wu:2023:Acta,Wu:2024:AM,Carvalho:2024:AMI,fan:2022:PRM}, making it an effective approach for developing glasses with specific properties~\cite{Li:2024:npj,Wu:2023:AM}.
+In the past few years, machine learning has found applications in predicting the glass transition temperature (T$_g$)~\cite{Wu:2022:Acta}, glass structures~\cite{Bødker:2022:npj}, glass hardness~\cite{Garg:2023:JACS}, and the coefficient of thermal expansion (CTE) of glass~\cite{Mastelini:2022:Acta}, as well as establishing correlation between glass structures and properties~\cite{ fan:2020:mt}.